Looking for a savory gluten-free treat? I've got the most delicious ham and cheese pinwheel recipe to satisfy those cravings!

 Let's Add In The Ham and Cheese!

-After baking, allow the pinwheels to cool for 15 minutes in the pan before removing.
-An optional step would be to garnish the pinwheels with black poppyseeds and serve with Dijon mustard!
-I can promise you that you and your family will love these ham and cheese pinwheels!
+After baking, let the pinwheels cool for 15 minutes in the pan before removing.
+Optionally, garnish with black poppy seeds and serve with Dijon mustard.
+Your family will love these ham and cheese pinwheels!

 The Best Ham and Cheese Pinwheels